Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Last weekend, I had a portrait session with another athlete.
-She's a fitness coach, a body builder, bikini competitor and a kickboxing coach.
-She's in the process of cutting out fat before another swimsuit competition, so this was a great time for both of us to collaborate on a shoot.
+She’s a fitness coach, a bodybuilder, a bikini competitor, and a kickboxing coach.
+She’s in the process of cutting out fat before another swimsuit competition, so this was a great time for both of us to collaborate on a shoot.

 Before we spoke, we each had different expectations of what this shoot was about.
 Had we not gone through a conversation to get on the same page, our wonderful portrait session probably would’ve been a disaster.

 I went into this thinking about the kind of portraits I wanted for my gallery.
 She went into this thinking about the type of photos she needs for her business.